yoni-haber/finance-app/README.md

 # Finance Tracker

-A full-stack application for tracking personal finances, including budgets, income, and expenditures.
+A full-stack application for tracking personal finances, including budgets, income, expenditures, assets, liabilities, and net worth.
 The backend is built with Spring Boot (Java), and the frontend is built with React (TypeScript) and Material-UI.

 ---